nxp-mcuxpresso/mcuxsdk-examples/_boards/mimxrt700evk/driver_examples/pdm/pdm_hwvad/example_board_readme.md

 ~~~~~~~~~~~~~~~~~~~

 Note: There is a variable in this example which initial as 50, once voice detected, it will decrease by one until 0, then example finish.
+The sensitivity can be adjusted by Signal Gain, Input Gain, Noise Gain.